mattdmayberry/Accountable-Politics---Social-Network/README.md

 [PyCharm](https://www.jetbrains.com/pycharm/) is an IDE from Jetbrains for python.
 It can be installed by running `brew cask install pycharm`.

 Open pycharm, input a license, and select to install the command line tool.
 Then, open the project in pycharm by running `charm` . from the project directory.
 Wait for pycharm to load it, and then you're good to go!
-Jetbrains offers [free licences](https://www.jetbrains.com/student/) to students for all of their products.
+Jetbrains offers [free licences](https://www.jetbrains.com/student/) to all of their products for academic users.

 ### Using Git